 A great advantage of the MantisX system is the ability to mount the sensor on any side of the firearm.
 The MantisX app will ask where the sensor is located, and then will adjust readings accordingly to ensure proper “zero.”
 The sensor can be mounted facing either direction.
 The “Forward” mount is when the USB port faces the trigger guard.
 When the USB port faces away from the firearm it is the “Backwards” mount.

 If you have a semi-auto pistol without an incorporated rail you can use to still take advantage of this system by using the MantisX MagRail.
-This is a universal Picatinny floor plate for your pistol magazine, and allows the MantisX sensor to mount onto the bottom of your magazine.
-The MantisX MagRail is an extra cost, but costs less than $11.00 by clicking this link.
+This is a universal Picatinny floor plate for your pistol magazine and allows the MantisX sensor to mount onto the bottom of your magazine.
+The MantisX MagRail is an extra cost.

 - Solid Green LED – Sensor is on and connected to the App